 Task Force Lovelady was down but not out.
 This once great and powerful war machine was shattered, but not irreparably.
-It was defeated but unashamed.
-Victory, like success, sometimes thrives in the face of adversity, and oftimes is gained only by a series of defeats.
+It was the face of adversity, and oftimes is gained only by a series of defeats.
 Task Force Lovelady would rise again, as it had before, to avenge the lives of its comrades with the same forceful blows that had been dealt to Hitler's finest troops in three countries.